Community

 Every third Friday of the month, the Center for Integrated Research Computing hosts a research symposium (known as the CIRC Symposium), where faculty, staff, and student researchers convene to learn about research projects utilizing the center’s resources, meet potential collaborators, and learn about new technologies and trends in research computing.
 This event is user-driven and features presentations by researchers using CIRC systems.
 CIRC Symposia are open to all members of the university community and a complimentary lunch is provided.

-The Center for Integrated Research Computing (CIRC) will host its first talk of the 2024-2025 academic year on Friday, September 20th 11:30am-1:00 pm in Wegmans 1400.
+The Center for Integrated Research Computing (CIRC) will host its next symposium on Friday, October 17th 11:30 am – 1 pm in Wegmans Hall 1400

 Information about previous CIRC Symposia is available.